sourcegraph/careers/job-descriptions/software-engineer.md

 #### Qualifications

-- You are skilled enough within your area of expertise to own the development on a non-trivial change during your first month at Sourcegraph.
+- You are skilled enough within your area of expertise to own the development of a non-trivial change during your first month at Sourcegraph.
-- You communcate clearly, especially in writing, and work well on a team.
+- You communicate clearly, especially in writing, and work well on a team.
 - You are passionate about creating high quality software and understand how to make appropriate tradeoffs (e.g. cut scope) to ship quickly when necessary.
 - You are a humble learner who values continuous growth and learns new skills quickly.
 - Your are happy and effective working on challenging open-ended engineering problems.